 Barnard's refund policy for complete withdrawal is as follows:

-If a student withdraws during the semester, her charges will be prorated if she has been enrolled for less than or equal to 60% of the term, and she completes the necessary forms with the Offices of the Dean of Studies, Housing, and eBear.
-If a student has been enrolled for more than 60% of the term, she is not eligible for a reduction in tuition or fees.
-Room and board charges will be prorated based on the official date of withdrawal from those contracts by filing the Housing Cancellation Form with Residential Life and a Meal Plan Change in eBear (under the Account Info tab, click Meal Plan Change).
-However, in the event of withdrawal from housing while still enrolled in the College, a student forfeits 80% of housing charges during the first two weeks of classes.
-If a student withdraws from housing but remains enrolled in the college after the first two weeks of classes, the entire amount for the semester is forfeited.
+If a student withdraws during the semester, her charges will be prorated if she has been enrolled for less than or equal to 60% of the term, and she completes the necessary forms with the Offices of the Dean of Studies (tuition and fees), Residential Life and Housing (complete the Housing Cancellation Form), and Bursar (meal plan cancellation).
+If a student has been enrolled for more than 60% of the term, she is not eligible for a reduction in charges.
+Depending on the date of official cancellation, withdrawal from housing may incur additional penalties; students should consult their housing contract and the Housing office policies.

 The refund formula measures the actual number of days enrolled during the semester.
-It is determined by dividing the number of days enrolled by the number of calendar days in the semester including weekends and holidays and excluding spring break.
-For example, if there are 107 calendar days in a semester, and a student withdraws on the 50th day of the semester, her charges and financial aid will be prorated to reflect that she’s been enrolled for 46.7% of the semester (50 divided by 107).
+It is determined by dividing the number of days enrolled by the number of calendar days in the semester (including weekends and holidays and excluding spring break) and then deducting that calculation from 100%.
+For example, if there are 106 calendar days in a semester, and a student withdraws on the 50th day of the semester, her charges and financial aid will be prorated to reflect that she’s been enrolled for 52.8% of the semester [i.e. 1 minus (50 divided by 106)].

 If a student is participating in a Barnard Study Abroad program for the semester, her Barnard tuition charges will be reduced by the same percentage as Barnard is refunded by the school abroad.